Meet Our Team

 Nick Muntz is a third-year marketing major from LeGrand, Iowa.
 In addition to working in the Frank Center, Nick works as a statistics tutor for the SWAT program.
 After graduation, he is planning to travel and eventually find a job in marketing/public relations.
 During his free time, Nick enjoys watching movies and listening to music.

-Kayleigh Norton is a senior majoring in marketing and minoring and English.
+Kayleigh Norton is a senior majoring in marketing and minoring in English.
 Additionally, she works in the UI Art Library.
 After graduation, Kayleigh plans to move back to her hometown of Milwaukee, Wis., and pursue a marketing career at a local company.
 In her free time, she loves to run, bake, read, and watch movies.

 Staci Pump is a senior finance major from Rockford, Iowa.
 She is obtaining a Certificate in Risk Management and Insurance and is a member of the Vaughan Institute.
 Staci serves as the Vice President of Social Events for Gamma Iota Sigma business fraternity and also works as a student assistant for the Departments of Accounting and Management & Organizations in the Tippie College of Business.
 During her free time, Staci enjoys running, reading, and traveling.